Chris Smith, Baron Smith of Finsbury: Secretary of State for Culture, Media and Sport

 In 1997, he was appointed to Tony Blair's Cabinet as the Secretary of State for Culture, Media and Sport.
 As a Minister known to have a close connection with the arts scene in Britain, his time at DCMS is generally regarded as a success, for many projects funded through the National Lottery came to fruition.
 There were controversies, such as his approval during his first week as minister of the appointment of Mary Allen to the Royal Opera House.
 In this case, a Select Committee report later found that he had exceeded his authority and had improperly failed to seek advice from his Permanent Secretary.
-In 2000, he managed to secure a tax rebate that enabled many museums to give free admission.

 He held this position throughout the Labour government's first term, but was sacked and returned to the back benches after the 2001 election, being replaced by Tessa Jowell.

 Appointment to the House of Lords

 After over 20 years in Parliament, Smith stepped down from the House of Commons at the 2005 general election.
 It was announced on 30 April 2005 that he was to be created a life peer, and the title was gazetted on 22 June 2005 as Baron Smith of Finsbury, of Finsbury in the London Borough of Islington.